Deforestation in the Democratic Republic of the Congo: Artisanal

-Artisanal logging in the DRC is characterized as logging activities without concession from the government at the national level.
-Unregulated artisanal and small-scale logging is estimated to represent 75% of the total timber exports from the DRC and happens at a rate of 5 to 8 times greater than industrial logging.
-However, this practice is still dwarfed in comparison to the total amount of wood being gathered annually for fuelwood and charcoal production, which happens at an amount 30 times greater than artisanal logging.
+Logging without a concession from the national government is called artisanal logging.
+Unregulated artisanal and small-scale logging is estimated to supply 75% of timber exports from the DRC, and happens at a rate 5 to 8 times greater than industrial logging.
+However, this is still dwarfed by the amount of wood being gathered for fuelwood and charcoal production, which is 30 times greater than artisanal logging.
 There are three types of forest codes in the DRC—public institutions, private, and community forests.
-Artisanal logging takes place under community forest area.
+Artisanal logging takes place in community forests.

-Community forests are owned by community chiefs or landlords who have the power to grant small-scale logging that are not regulated by the national government.
-Many of these community owned forests where artisanal logging are located in the northeast part of the DRC.
-Artisanal logging is profitable but it is also deemed to be illegal.
+Community forests are owned by community chiefs or landlords, who have the power to grant small-scale logging concessions that are not regulated by the national government.
+Many of these community owned forests with artisanal logging are in the northeast.
+Artisanal logging is profitable, but it is also largely illegal.
 However, corruption in the local government allows the logging to continue.

 To perform artisanal logging, the logger needs to obtain permit from the local government.
 With approval by the community chief, loggers can obtain a permit; yet, they have to report the harvest to local forestry technicians.
 These local forestry offices are considered the appropriate entity for approving the logging permits while they do not have the capacity to conduct forest inventory and forest mapping.
 Since the forest code does not have comprehensive mechanism to stop such logging activities, loggers continue to purchase logging rights from the local community.
 Depending on the scale of the logging, the community would demand different types of payment from loggers.
 One community in the North Kivu area, they demanded the logger to give them a 4x4 truck and upgrade the public infrastructures, which are not well provided for by the local government.
-Although the logger did not accept the request, this illustrates why locals want artisanal logging to exist.
+Although the logger did not accept the request, this illustrates why locals want artisanal logging.

 Although artisanal logging provides some income for the community in the short-run, it ultimately does not improve local living conditions.
 In the end, the communities receive payments which are not large enough to cover the loss of their natural resources.
-Since there is no monitoring mechanism, the loggers report lower harvested amounts than they actually do in order to pay less tax to the local government.
+Since there is no monitoring mechanism, the loggers report less logging to pay less tax to the local government.
 Some loggers cut one tree within the woods and leave the rest intact to mimic natural disturbance.
 To improve the situation, the DRC government needs better monitoring and better forest code to manage the logging activities.